bezabu/bb-gp-pp4-part/README.md

   ![The home page login prompt](static/images/log_in.webp)

   - Once the user signs up for an account, they must still be approved.
 Once approved by an admin, the user will have some permissions, depending on their group.
 The groups and permissions are:

     - Level 1 - the user can view categories, defects and updates, and can log new defects, but cannot add updates or categories.
 This level is intended for low level employees who may be more likely to find something that needs reporting, but do not have the training or authorisation to fix them.
 The navigation bar is visible for level 1 and up.

     - Level 2 - the user can do everything a level 1 user can, but they can also add updates.
 This level is intended for supervisors/management, who would need to communicate the progress made resolving any defects.

     - Level 3 - the user can do everything level 1 & 2 users can, but they can also add categories, assign users to groups and edit defects, updates and categories.
 The users link is active in the navigation bar.
-This level is intended for the general manager or member of the management team responsible for maintenence.
+This level is intended for the general manager or member of the management team responsible for maintenance.

     - Superusers have all permissions.

 - Account indicator

-  - Situated at the top right corner of every page, the account indicator shows the username and access level, as well as options to sign in or out.
+  - Situated in the top right corner of every page, the account indicator shows the username and access level, as well as options to sign in or out.

   - When logged out, the account indicator appears dark grey with the text 'not logged in'.
 Clicking on the text opens a menu with links to sign in and sign up pages.